-One major compliant about feral cats is their behavior.
-Many cats will participate in excessive fighting, whether it territorial, food-related, over a female cat, etc. This can lead to loud noise outside of your home.
+One major complaint about feral cats is their behavior.
+Many cats will participate in excessive fighting, whether it be territorial, food-related, over a female cat, etc. This can lead to loud noise outside of your home.
 Another behavior that is common among feral cats is spraying their urine on structures around your property to mark their territory.
 Nuisance behavior becomes more rampant when feral cats breed in sheltered areas close to or in homes it can lead to property destruction.
 It is a fact that when cats are spayed or neutered, there is a decrease in this kind of behavior, making living among feral cats much more pleasant.

 4. TNR is the Most Cost-Effective and Humane Way to Control the Feral Cat Population

 TNR can help save shelters, pounds and animal control agencies a significant amount of money.
 For one cat to participate in the TNR program, it is half the cost of euthanizing that same cat.

 Cats are natural born hunters.
 Free-roaming cats find many of their meals in rodents that are living around your home.
 Having feral cats controlling the rodent population can prevent rodents from making their way into your home and getting into your food supply.
 Reducing the rodent population also protects your pets from coming into contact with them, and the diseases they carry.

 There are many forms of cancer and diseases that can be associated with having an excessive amount of pregnancies in cats.
 When a female cat has too many pregnancies it promotes mammary, uterine, and other health problems.
 Spaying cats is a way to keep cats healthier and prevent premature deaths.
 Cats that are spayed also do not go into heat, which attracts fewer tomcats, resulting in less fighting and injury.
 Neutered and spayed cats also live longer, and remain in the same colony for a longer period of time.